Sussex in the High Middle Ages: Battle of Hastings

 On Friday, 13 October 1066, Harold Godwinson and his English army arrived at Senlac Hill just outside Hastings, to face William of Normandy and his invading army.
 On 14 October 1066, during the ensuing battle, Harold was killed and the English defeated.
 It is likely that all the fighting men of Sussex were at the battle, as the county's thegns were decimated and any that survived had their lands confiscated.
 The Normans buried their dead in mass graves.
 There were reports that the bones of some of the English dead were still being found on the hillside some years later.

 It was believed that it would not be possible to recover any remaining bones from the battle field area, in modern times, as they would have disappeared due to the acidic soil.
 However, a skeleton that was found in a medieval cemetery, and originally thought to be associated with the 13th century Battle of Lewes turned out to be contemporary with the Norman invasion.
 Skeleton 180 had sustained six fatal sword cuts to the back of the skull and was one of five skeletons that had suffered violent trauma.
 Skeleton 180 was one of 123 remains found in a medieval cemetery belonging to the Hospital of St Nicholas, which was run by monks from Lewes Priory.
 Many of the excavated skeletons exhibited the tell tale signs of a range of diseases common in that era, including leprosy, but only Skeleton 180 had died from head injuries.
 The reason why historians had originally thought that skeleton 180 was involved in the battle of Lewes is because the hospital was situated at the epicentre of the conflict.
 What had puzzled archaeologists though, was that most of the victims of the battle had been buried in mass grave pits dug next to the battle itself; these pits had been discovered by road builders in the 19th century.
-Analysis now continues on the other remains found, at the site of the hospital, to try and build up a more accurate picture of who the individuals were.
+Analysis now continues on the other remains found, at the site of the hospital, to try to build up a more accurate picture of who the individuals were.